lucybot/soapui-lucybot-plugin/README.md

 ![LucyBot Upload](https://raw.githubusercontent.com/lucybot/soapui-lucybot-plugin/master/readme/img/upload.png)

-Specify the host and protocol for your API console, and click "OK" to push the console to LucyBot.
+Select which API you want to upload, specify the host, protocol, and version, and click "OK".
 The plugin will generate a [Swagger Specification](http://swagger.io) for the API and upload it to LucyBot, where you're free to preview the result, make changes, and publish to the gallery.

 ## Feedback